UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

 Now that you have a local branch and have it showing up remotely you can make changes to the local repository.

-STOP!
-Always check to see what branch you’re on.
-To check to see what branch you are on enter the following command in Terminal:

-%git status

 Git Status in Depth: Understanding Your File States | CloudBees